isabella232/consumerview_integration_guide/README.md

 ## Using The Consumer View Add-on Step

 ### Step 1
+Pick your datasource, view, or snapshot.

 ### Step 2
+Select the Consumer View Step from the Steps List.
+The step will select the tagged columns.

 ### Step 3
+Select the columns that are not tagged and the token for Consumer View in the step settings dropdown.

 ### Step 4
+Add a Take snapshot step from the steps list to the end for the information to be used in another workflow, depending on your solution.

 ### Step 5
+Add any other steps from the Step List that you need to achieve your goal with the data.

 ## Troubleshooting